Theanine Side Effects

 I have been asking myself this question: Is this a magic drug or something?
 Can it really have no side effects?

 I guess the answer lies in the real nature of theanine.
-You see, it is an amino acid, the building block of protein, the stuff you and me are made of.
+You see, it is an amino acid, which are the building blocks of protein, the stuff you and I are made of.

-Theanine is related to glutamine, the most abundant, natural occurring amino acid produced by the human body.
-Other sources of glutamine includes chicken, eggs, spinach and beans.
+Theanine is related to glutamine, the most abundant naturally occurring amino acid produced by the human body.
+Other sources of glutamine include chicken, eggs, spinach and beans.

-Theanine helps relax the mind, and when you feel relaxed, things seem to take care of itself.
+Theanine helps relax the mind, and when you feel relaxed, things seem to take care of themselves.

 Recommended Dosage

-Most credible sources recommend taking 50 to 200 milligrams a day with or without food, with up to 2 to 3 times daily as needed.
+Most credible sources recommend taking 50 to 200 milligrams a day with or without food, 2 to 3 times daily as needed.

 Studies have also reported good results at up to 400 milligrams a day.

-At high concentration (say 1000 milligrams), theanine may make you feel over-relaxed.
+At high concentrations (say 1000 milligrams), theanine may make you feel over-relaxed.
 So beware, especially if you are involved in manual work.

 Leek Raj Jujena, Chu D, Okubo T, Nagato Y, and Yokogoshi H (1999).
 L-theanine – a unique amino acid of green tea and its relaxation effect in humans.
 Trends in Food Science & Technology.
 1999;10(6-7):199-204.